tiptoppress/category-posts-widget/readme.txt

 * Option exclude current post.
 * Option show post author.
 * Set which category the posts should come form.
-* Option to show the post excerpt, set the length, allow links and change 'more' text.
+* Option to show the post excerpt, set the length, allow HTML and change 'more' text.
 * Option to show the post date.
 * Option to make the widget date link to the category page.
 * Option to format the outputted date string.